yukijina/yukijina.github.io/_posts/2019-06-06-ruby_on_rails_project.markdown

 ![Checklist Model](/img/myimg/rails-cheklist-model.png)

-I also added admin attribute to User.
+I added admin attribute to User.
 Only admin can edit the company and position after they were created.

 One of the most challenging parts was associations between tables, and what kind of attributes (table columns) are necessary.